What To Do When Someone Dies Abroad

 Begin Arrangements

 We hope that this helps answer some of your questions.
 To proceed with our services, we require you to complete our authorisation form which can be emailed, posted or completed at one of our offices in the UK.
 Once we have received the death certificate and passport, we can begin the repatriation procedure and will keep you updated at every stage.
+Contact us to begin arrangements or ask any further questions you may have

 Online